 Mexican Petunia Care

 This hardy plant can be grown almost anywhere, as long as temperatures are warm enough.
-They are tolerant of heat, humidity, flooding, and droughts.
-They can be planted in dry areas as well as boggy areas.
+They are tolerant of heat, humidity, flooding, and droughts, and they can be planted in dry as well as boggy areas.
 Once established, these plants don’t require much attention beyond the occasional watering and deadheading.
 Mexican petunias are also disease resistant, though these plants occasionally have problems with spider mites.

 Mexican petunias are fast growers and quick spreaders.
 They easily reseed themselves and can quickly get out of hand, overtaking native flora.
 According to the University of Florida, they are considered invasive in Florida.

 Mexican petunias love sunshine and will thrive in full sun.
-They also grow quite well in partially shaded areas, but this will stunt flower production.
+They also grow quite well in partially shaded areas, but shade reduces flower production.
 Plants grown in full sun will have purple stems while those grown in the shade will have green stems.

 Mexican petunias are resilient when it comes to water intake, as they can survive both droughts and floods.
-During the growing season, it is best to keep the soil evenly moist, watering only once it begins to dry out.
-For the winter months, hold back on watering until the soil is dry.
+During the growing season, it is best to keep the soil evenly moist, watering only once soil begins to dry out.
+For the winter months, reduce watering until the soil is dry.

 Temperature and Humidity